nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 # 8 Message logs and disk space
-As described in the [User Guide](https://github.com/nordic-institute/X-Road-Security-Server-sidecar/blob/master/doc/security_server_sidecar_user_guide.md#8-message-log) the recommend was to store the local storage of message log in a docker container.
-In Kubernetes we can create any of the Kubernetes volumes described in [4.2.3 Kubernetes Volumes](#423-Kubernetes-volumes).
+As described in the [Security Server Sidecar User Guide](https://github.com/nordic-institute/X-Road-Security-Server-sidecar/blob/master/doc/security_server_sidecar_user_guide.md#8-message-log) the recommendation was to store the local storage of message log in a docker container.
+In Kubernetes, we can create any of the Kubernetes volumes described in [4.5.3 Kubernetes Volumes](#453-Kubernetes-volumes).

 It is also recommended to send the logs inside the volume to an AWS S3 Bucket.
 To do that we need to:
 - Create an AWS S3 Bucket from the AWS admin console.